 However, this does make you think, doesn’t it?
 Is your current content strategy safe from any possible algorithm update?
-Probably not.
+Probably not, unless you are using Squirrly’s SEO plugin.
 Whether the rumors about the update going live are true or not, one thing is certain: using a stale strategy will get you nowhere.
 Here are some things you should consider about keeping your content strategy up to date and ensuring long-term traffic in 2015:

 1. Visuals are a must!

 Long paragraphs and a huge word count are a thing of the past.
 If you want to keep your content relevant, then you need to start thinking about short paragraphs, bullet lists and eye-catching visuals.
 Captioned photos, GIFs, infographics and videos are a must.
 It might not seem smart, but keep in mind most readers tend to scan content nowadays.
 A short video or a GIF can do more for your content strategy than three long paragraphs ever could.